 McGregor purchased the pub two years ago and has been very active in revitalizing and marketing the location.
 He has also been spotted at the bar on numerous occasions.
 Social media posts show that McGregor was at The Black Forge Inn hours before the incident on Wednesday night.

 Prior to purchasing the location McGregor was a patron of the bar, which is located in his old neighbourhood of Crumlin.
-In 2017 McGregor was involved in a fracas at the pub and reportedly punched Graham ‘The Wig’ Whelan.
+In 2017 McGregor was involved in a fracas at the pub and reportedly punched the father of Graham ‘The Wig’ Whelan.

 Irish tabloids have claimed that Whelan is a member of the Kinahan Organized Crime Group, an organization courts believe is lead by Daniel Kinahan—who fled to Dubai in 2016 after an unsuccessful assassination attempt during a boxing weigh-in show at Dublin’s Regency Hotel.

 Last year Whelan appeared for a soccer team representing McGregor’s pub as part of a charity event.

 Whelan isn’t the only alleged KOCG member who has been seen around McGregor.
 David Byrne, an alleged top lieutenant in that group who was killed during the Regency Hotel shooting, was once pictured with McGregor.
 Byrne formerly attended the same boxing gym that McGregor trained at in Crumlin.

 McGregor has also been pictured with Lee Byrne (David Byrne’s nephew) and son of Liam Byrne, someone Irish press claims is a top ranking member of the KOCG.
 McGregor and Lee Byrne were famously pictured standing on top of rented luxury cars, much to the chagrin of the rental agency.